La Crosse Climate Data

 Snow

 This chart shows the daily and total snowfall for the current year, snow depth, and comparisons with the 1991-2020 climate normals.
 Note that snowfall (the amount of new snow accumulation) is different from snow depth (the amount of new and old snow on the ground at a given time).
-Although the “snow season” technically runs from July 1 to June 30, this chart starts when the season’s first snowfall has occurred.
+Although the “snow season” technically runs from July 1 to June 30, this chart starts on November 1, or earlier if snowfall has occurred before that date.

 The left axis on this chart shows the single-day snowfall amount, and the right axis shows the season-to-date accumulated snowfall and snow depth.